Atenism: History

-Egyptian religion before Atenism
+Solar religion before the New Kingdom

 The traditional form of ancient Egyptian religion was polytheistic, encompassing hundreds of deities.
 The Egyptians defined these gods by describing their relationships and interactions with one another.
 As the Egyptologist Jan Assmann put it, "a deity was not conceivable without reference to other deities".
 The relationships between deities were often expressed through mythological imagery.
 For instance, the movement of the sun through the sky was often envisioned as a divine king, the sun god Ra, sailing through the heavens in a barque, accompanied by subordinate deities who served as his crew and defended the barque against the forces of chaos.
-Deities might also be linked with, or syncretized, with each other to represent the overlap in their roles.
+Deities might also be linked, or syncretized, with each other to represent the overlap in their roles.
 Ra was often syncretized with the sky god Horus as Ra-Horakhty, representing the sun at the horizon, or with the creator god Atum, reflecting Egyptian creation myths, in which the creation of the world coincided with the rising of the sun.

 The gods were worshipped in temples in cities across Egypt, and the chief deity of a city's main temple was considered the city's patron deity.
 Making offerings to the gods, and therefore managing the temples where the offerings took place, was one of the core duties of the pharaoh, the king of Egypt.
 Over the course of Egyptian history, the more significant temples became major landholders, their activities supported by vast estates worked by thousands of people.
 These estates were ultimately under royal control, and a king could have a major effect on the economy by revising the distribution of temple resources.